binarynil/cypher-session/README.md

 ```
 vig -d somekey world
 ```
-Some ciphers don't need the encryption or decryption flags
+Some cyphers don't need the encryption or decryption flags
 ```
 rot13 sometext
 ```